Damianrheal/canada-vapes-customer-analytics/README.md

 - **notebooks/** – Contains the Python notebook used for data cleaning and preparation.
 - **visuals/** – Contains key charts from the analysis, including sales growth, customer retention, AOV performance, and regional opportunities.
 - **README.md** – Provides an overview of the project, my contributions, key skills, and major findings.
+- ## Privacy / Client Note
+This repository is intended for academic and portfolio purposes.
+The project data and materials shared here are limited to content permitted for use, and no confidential or personally identifiable client information is included.